This accessibility statement applies to the Learning Pool Stream LXP

 Preparation of this accessibility statement

-Stream was last tested on 27/05/2020.
+Stream was last tested in June 2021.
 The test was carried out by the Digital Accessibility Centre.

 The testing was based around a learner journey and covered all front-end pages.